'My best years are still ahead of me' - Root on scoops, captaincy & future

 At 32, Root already has a Test career that is closing in on 11 years.

-In that time, he has sat out only two of the 133 Tests England have played - one when he was taken out of Mitchell Johnson's firing line at the end of the 2013-14 Ashes, the other for the birth of his second child in 2020.
-Never has he missed a match through injury.
+In that time, he has missed only two of the 133 Tests England have played - one when he was taken out of Mitchell Johnson's firing line at the end of the 2013-14 Ashes, the other for the birth of his second child in 2020.
+Never has he been forced out of a match through injury.

 He has more Test runs than anyone currently playing the game, and, given the likely future of the longer form, more runs than anyone else who will ever play it.

-With 11,168 runs already and time on his side, he is probably the last viable contender to overtake Sachin Tendulkar's all-time Test record of 15,921.
+With 11,168 runs to his name and time on his side, he is probably the last viable contender to overtake Sachin Tendulkar's all-time Test record of 15,921.

 At the rate of his purple patch from the past two and a bit years, 98 runs per Test, Root would need another 49 matches to overhaul the Little Master.